 • A student’s liability to pay for tuition is tied to the student’s study language and the degree programme.
 If a student changes their study language from English to Finnish or Swedish, they will no longer be liable to pay for tuition.
 However, at the same time they will also lose their potential scholarships.
 The same applies if a student changes to a non-paying degree programme.

-• If you are unable to begin your studies on time due to a force majeure reason, you may be eligible to defer the start of your studies, as well as your paid tuition fee and/or scholarship, for one academic year.
-For detailed instructions, please scroll down to the section titled “Deferring beginning of studies” on the page of registration for the academic year.
+• If you are an incoming first year student and you are unable to begin your studies on time due to a force majeure reason, you may be eligible to defer the start of your studies, as well as your paid tuition fee and/or scholarship, for one academic year.
+For detailed instructions, please read carefully the instruction of Deferring beginning of studies.

 • It is important that you are proactive in your communication to the International Student Advice and your programme with any challenges you may encounter with your studies.
 We can best help you if we are earlier informed of problems with your studies, finances, health, etc. Even if you think a situation might be resolved and you do not need assistance, please contact the International Student Advice to be sure.